-This book works as an extension of a month-long residency that took place in Kyoto, Japan, as part of a new Collotype Academy taught by the artisans of Benrido Collotype Atelier.
+This book works as an extension of a month-long residency that took place in Kyoto, Japan, as part of a new Academy.
 Under the theme of collotype, this publication includes research texts and images, with a set of original collotype prints made during the residency.
-The purpose is to broaden the understanding of the collotype process, and to add some insights to an alternative collotype process used by Benrido consisting of a Diazo solution.
+The purpose is to broaden the understanding of the process, and to add some insights to an alternative collotype process used by Benrido consisting of a Diazo solution.

-This book was printed with the help of Benrido staff during a one month residency as part of the atelier’s new Collotype Academy.
 Containing several images printed using the new Diazo collotype process, the images were printed from both analog and digital sources using 35mm film and digital data.
 The cover image of this book also includes typography printed using the same Diazo process as the images.
-This variety allows a broader understanding of the capabilities of this new collotype printing process in the reproduction of both text and image.
+This variety allows a broader understanding of the capabilities of this printing process in the reproduction of both text and image.

 Images Joana Durães; Texts and research Hideko.
 G. Ono; Format 25 x 19 cm, 14 pages + hardcover; Technique Collotype and B/W lazer prints on Washi paper + Watoji binding; Collotype prints Master printer Osamu Yamamoto and Joana Durães; Special edition 4 copies; With the support of Benrido Collotype Atelier and Fundação Oriente